 Plan your bags

 Chances are that you’ll be in a cramped seating area with your beloved child and they will want everything out of the bag at once – tablet, sweets, drink etc!!
-The best way to avoid a meltdown is to organise your bags – sweets in one section, travel documents in another, spare clothes well away from the sticky lollies!!
+The best way to avoid a meltdown is to organise your bags so you know where everything is.
 That way, you can quickly pick items out of the bag without disrupting where everything else is!

 Travel and Legal Documents

-Might sound a straight forward one, but make sure you have your tickets, travel vouchers for the hotel/transfers and your passport.
-Make sure your passport is in date, especially as some countries require you to have 6 months left on your passport when you enter the country.
+Most importantly, make sure you have your tickets, travel vouchers for the hotel/transfers and your passport.
+Make sure your passport is in date and generally has 6 months left when you enter the country.
 Also, make sure you don’t need any additional Visas or injections.
 (My guide to applying for a passport can be found here)

 Also, if you’re a single parent, make sure you have a copy of your child’s birth certificate and correspondence from the other parent that you have their permission to go out of the country.
 I never got asked for these, but I have heard of people who have been asked.

-Oh and take copies of the documents and put a set in a different bag, a set with someone at home and ideally an electronic copy as well.
+Also, take copies of the documents and put a set in a different bag, a set with someone at home and an electronic copy as well.

-Airport security is perhaps one of the worst things in the world to do as a single parent.
-One tip is to look really stressed and tired and hope that an airport employee takes pity on you and helps you through the process a little!!
+Airport security is perhaps one of the worst things in the world to do as a single parent travelling.
+One tip is to look really stressed and hope that an airport employee takes pity on you and helps you through the process a little!!

-However, when you know when you’re going to be going through it, take all your electronics and fluids out and either carry them, or put them in a carrier bag so when you get to the x-ray machine, you can easily put them on the conveyor belt and disregard the carrier bag if needed.
-Different countries have different rules about children taking their shoes off, so either ask before you get to the x-ray machines or just get your child into the habit of taking them off.
+However, when you know when you’re going to be going through it, take all your electronics and fluids out.
+Either carry them, or put them in a carrier bag so when you get to the x-ray machine, you can easily put them on the conveyor belt and disregard the carrier bag if needed.
+Different countries have different rules about children taking their shoes off.
+As such, either ask before you get to the x-ray machines or just get your child into the habit of taking them off.

 Part of this is to look back at the brilliant time you have had.
 However, it is useful to take pictures of your bag so you can remember what it looks like when you land.
 Also, take pictures of your child so that if the worst happens and you lose them, you know what clothes they have on.